brianrobt/hcv-secrets-scanner/README.md

 # hcv-secrets-scanner

-This is a very incomplete CLI utility that checks the integrity of your Hashicorp Vault secrets.
+HCVSS is a CLI tool that checks the integrity of your Hashicorp Vault secrets.

-The project's purpose is to be used as a learning tool for me to understand how to build a Python CLI with Typer.
+> [!WARNING]
+> This project is currently under heavy development and may undergo significant changes.
+Use with caution in production environments.

 This project was adapted from the [rp-todo project](https://github.com/realpython/materials/tree/master/typer-cli-python/source_code_step_7).
-I used Grok and Cursor to assist me with writing the code for the sake of reducing the amount of time I spent on this project.

 ## Installation